IrfanEzani/mandelbrot-visualization/README.md

 # Mandelbrot Set Visualization

 ## Overview
-Generate and visualize the Mandelbrot set.
+Generation and visualization the Mandelbrot set.
 Allows for interactive exploration of the fractal pattern of the Mandelbrot set through view adjustments.

+## Mandelbrot Set Significance

+The Mandelbrot set, named after mathematician Benoit Mandelbrot, holds profound significance in mathematics and the broader field of complex systems.
+It represents a quintessential example of a fractal - an infinitely complex pattern that is self-similar across different scales.
+Its study has illuminated insights into the behavior of complex systems, chaos theory, and the nature of mathematical iteration.

 ## Features
 - **Complex Number Calculations:** Utilizes the `ComplexNumber` class for handling complex number operations.